 If you are obese, know you're not alone.
 This epidemic affects millions of Americans.
 In fact:

-Between 80 percent and 90 percent of patients experience sustained weight loss with surgical therapy.
-On average, bariatric surgery patients lose more than 50 percent of their excess body weight.
-In contrast, non-surgical therapy only helps patients shed about 5 percent of their excess body weight.
+Between 80% and 90% of patients experience sustained weight loss with surgical therapy.
+On average, bariatric surgery patients lose more than 50% of their excess body weight.
+In contrast, non-surgical therapy only helps patients shed about 5% of their excess body weight.
 Don't fight this battle alone; let the Center for Weight Management at Northside Hospital help you or a loved one fight back against this epidemic.

 Morbid obesity is a severe and dangerous level of obesity that significantly and negatively impacts health and shortens the lifespan.

 For a patient to be considered clinically severe, or morbidly obese, he or she must have a body mass index or BMI of 35–39.9 with one or more severe health conditions or a BMI of 40 or greater.